 Ticket sales go directly to cover the cost to rent our facility.
 Additionally, we have custodial fees, insurance policies and a number of other costs associated with the rental.
-On top of that, we have to pay royalties to the company who licenses the scripts.

 We make every effort to keep the ticket prices lower than most comparable shows.